CasperHub/LUMC_Clustering/README.md

 # LUMC_Clustering
-# author: "Casper Kant"
-# date: "11-11-2022"

 This repository is a compilation of scripts that can sequentially be ran with the following general workflow:
-1. Load data (Pre-processing)
-2. Filter & Normalize data (Pre-processing)
-3. Dimension reduction
-4. Clustering*
-5. Scoring*

-*The clustering and scoring has not been separated as each application of the scoring metric requires specific application to the cluster algorithm used.

-**"6.
+1. Pre-processing: Loading data, filtering, and normalization
+2. Dimension reduction, choose from: PCA, TSNE, and UMAP
+3. Clustering & Scoring, choose from:

+Alternatively a full run can be selected in which a default workflow has been used.
+Default: Full data, low expression filtering, normalization, pca, clustering method, silhouette scoring.

+*"6.
 Package practise" speaks for itself and is irrelevant for running clustering.